 The appearance of your breast implant scar will depend on the type of incision made.
 In most cases, it will appear as a thin line at the incision site, whether that is below your breasts, at the underarm, or below your areola.
 It is likely that your scarring will become more visible as your incisions heal.
 This is normal – scarring will fade over time.
 If you are concerned about any unusual irritation or discolouration of your scar, be sure to contact your surgeon.

 Yes, you can help to minimize the appearance of scarring after you have breast augmentation surgery.
 The best way to do this is to follow your surgeon’s advice for complication-free healing after your procedure, which includes minimizing or quitting smoking, reducing or eliminating alcohol intake, staying hydrated, and eating a balanced diet that is free of processed ingredients or excess sugars.
 In addition, follow your surgeon’s advice on when to resume exercise and how to sleep properly following your procedure.
+Also, please read our article on types of breasts.

 If you experience excessive scarring after your procedure, there are some steps you can take to help minimize your scars’ appearance.
 These include applying topical vitamin E creams or lotions, applying cortisol lotions, or taking vitamin E supplements.
 You may also wish to opt for laser resurfacing treatments, which can help substantially reduce visible scarring.